How to Learn Jazz Guitar – The Definitive Guide

-Probably the best part of being a jazz musician is going to a foreign country, not speaking the language, and within 1 minute be jamming on a standard with musicians I’ve just met.
+The best part of being a jazz musician is going to a foreign country, not speaking the language, and within 1 minute be jamming with musicians I’ve just met.

-Because I know a fair number of jazz tunes, I can jam with any other musician who knows any of those same tunes.
+Because I know a number of jazz tunes, I can jam with any other musician who knows those same tunes.

-This is one of the beautiful things about jazz music, the ability to converse with musicians from all over the world using a shared vocabulary of standard tunes.
+This is one of the beautiful things about jazz, the ability to converse with musicians all over the world using a shared vocabulary of standard tunes.

-By focusing on tunes in your studies, you’ll be building your repertoire list, which will allow you to jam with people when the opportunity arises.
+By focusing on tunes in your studies, you build your repertoire list, which allows you to jam with people when the opportunity arises.

 And it all begins with studying tunes in the woodshed.

-If you’re unsure about which tunes to look at first in your studies, here are the 5 jazz tunes, or common forms, that I’ve seen people play around the globe in my travels.
+If you’re unsure about which tunes to learn, here are the 5 jazz tunes, or common forms, that I’ve seen people play around the globe in my travels.

 - Jazz Blues Tunes